williamscodigo/sara/README.md

 # SARA (Search And Reporting Application)

->This is a redo from a project I work on in college - Course: **Internet and Web Technologies**.
-This project is one of my favorites, it taught me the importance of *Collaboration*, *Critical Thinking*, and *Problem Solving* in the Software Development Life Cylce and gave me the foundation and introduction to Web Application Development including: client-server architecture, popular Internet application protocols, Internet application design, website design, client-side programming and server-side programming.
+>This is a redo (front-end part) of a project I work on in college - Course: **Internet and Web Technologies**.
+This project is one of my favorites, it taught me the importance of *Collaboration*, *Critical Thinking*, and *Problem Solving* in Software Development and gave me the foundation and introduction to Web Application Development including: client-server architecture, popular Internet application protocols, Internet application design, website design, client-side programming and server-side programming.
 I also learned the basics of Search Engine Optimization, SEO is about making it easy for search enigines to crawl, indexed and understand a websites content.

 ## Project Description

 The project for the Fall 2019 semester is to build a website containing a "Search And Reporting Application" (SARA).
 The project will be implemented in three phases.
-The first two are to be completed individually.
-The third - to be described in a separate document - will generally require working in groups, with a recommended group size of 4 students.

 ## Technologies
 * Front-end